MulliqiXheve/homework-1/README.md

 Where is a good place to look for information about HTML tags?

+www.w3schools.com

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
 What is it's DOCTYPE tag?
+HTML5 and its doctype is <!DOCTYPE html>

 What is XML?
+XML stands for eXtensible Markup Language.XML is a markup language that was designed to store and transport data

 What is XHTML?
+XHTML stands for EXtensible HyperText Markup Language.XHTML is a combination of HTML and XML

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+Plain text

-Are HTML files interpreted or executed?
+Are HTML files interpreted or executed? interpreted

 ### 16. Browser versioning